 I returned to London a month later and set up a specialised financial advisory boutique.

 Presently, I work closely with a number likeminded ibanker-entrepreneurs on projects in different part of the world, across different sectors.
+My clients are mainly Family Offices.
 I choose my projects and only work on those that excite me.
 One day I may advise one of the richest families from the UK, CIS or Middle East on how to acquire a £150m real estate asset in London.
-Another day, I will speak to the world’s largest sovereign wealth fund about acquiring a stake in one of the Internet’s largest companies.
+Another day, I will speak to them about acquiring a stake in one of the Internet’s largest companies.

 My network, and the trust I have earned within it, is my greatest strength.
-These include some of the biggest family offices in the world, sovereign wealth funds and other strategic players and organizations.
+These include some of the biggest families in the world, sovereign wealth funds and other strategic players and organizations.

-I can work from anywhere and depending on the time we bump into each other you’ll either think me an ibanker or a backpacker.
+I can work from anywhere and depending on when we bump into each other you’ll either think me an ibanker or a backpacker.

 Who knows, maybe we’ll do business together some day…